18F/18f.gsa.gov/_posts/2016-05-13-how-18f-handles-information-security-and-third-party-applications.md

 tags:
 - security
 - collaboration tools
 excerpt: "Today the General Services Administration’s Office of Inspector General (an independent part of our agency, entrusted with carefully inspecting agency operations) published a report on a mistake made in the configuration of Slack, an online chat tool we use.
-We discovered and remedied this issue a couple of months ago.
-We did a full investigation and to our knowledge no sensitive information was shared inappropriately."
+We discovered and remedied this issue a couple of months ago."
 description: "Today the General Services Administration’s Office of Inspector General (an independent part of our agency, entrusted with carefully inspecting agency operations) published a report on a mistake made in the configuration of Slack, an online chat tool we use.
-We discovered and remedied this issue a couple of months ago.
-We did a full investigation and to our knowledge no sensitive information was shared inappropriately."
+We discovered and remedied this issue a couple of months ago."
 image: /assets/blog/ig/slack-gdrive.jpg
 hero: false
 ---